0xS3GFAULT/cryptography/Caesar_Cipher/python3.X/README.md

 Do you want to decrypt the message ?
 This is the same process :
 > print(caesar.decrypt("Hello World !"))

+Instead of creating other objects, you can change the key value using updateKey method.
+It takes in parameter the new key :
+> caesar.updateKey(2)   #here, the key equals 2

 Finally, if you want to see the available list of characters, you can simply do:
 > print(caesar.availableChars())